 Power Partners is a £300,000 per year grant scheme offering significant support for up to 40 organisations to combat fuel poverty, improve energy efficiency and support people in vulnerable circumstances.

-This funding round focuses on income maximisation for vulnerable households through face-to-face energy efficiency advice, including tariff switching and time of use tariff awareness; new registrations for the Priority Service Register; provision of energy advice training and support for frontline workers.
+This funding round focuses on income maximisation for vulnerable households which is not restricted to, but could include energy efficiency advice, including tariff switching and time of use tariff awareness; new registrations for the Priority Service Register; provision of energy advice training and support for frontline workers.
 We are also keen to hear from organisations with proposals for more innovative responses to supporting vulnerable people affected by the Covid-19 crisis.

 All applicants need to show how funding will deliver new activity, particularly the following: